India will strive to build consensus among G20 nations on global issues: Jaishankar | Law-Order

 ''Our endeavour is to build consensus within G20 and champion causes, especially of the Global South and shape the setting of the agenda,'' he added.

+The G20 or Group of 20 is an intergovernmental forum of the world's major developed and developing economies.
+It comprises Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, the Republic of Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the UK, the US and the European Union.

-The elite group represents 85 per cent of the global GDP, 75 per cent of the worldwide trade and two third of the global population.
+Together, the G20 members account for over 80 per cent of the global gross domestic product, 75 per cent of international trade and two-thirds of the world population.

+During G20 Presidency, the emphasis would be on sharing the India story, caring for all and taking collective action, Jaishankar said.

 ''The Prime Minister has noted that India's G20 Presidency during the year of 'Azadi ka Amrit Mahotsav' is a matter of pride for every Indian,'' he said.